 Meeting New People Online?
 Here’s How to Stay Safe and Have Fun

-Your profile is your first impression.
+Your profile is like your digital first impression.
+It should be a little window into your world, not a full autobiography.
 Make sure it stands out, but keep it authentic.

 • Create a catchy username: Something fun or that highlights a physical trait or interest.
 For example, “BlondieAdventures” or “CraftieEllie”.